KyungMinJin/OTPose/README.md

 # OTPose: Occlusion-Aware Transformer for Pose Estimation in Sparsely-Labeled Videos (SMC 2022 Oral)

+This is an official repo for OTPose: Occlusion-Aware Transformer for Pose Estimation in Sparsely-Labeled Videos. [\[Paper\]](https://arxiv.org/abs/2207.09725)

 ## Description

-This is an official repo for OTPose: Occlusion-Aware Transformer for Pose Estimation in Sparsely-Labeled Videos. [\[Paper\]](https://arxiv.org/abs/2207.09725)

-### Framework

-We propose OTPose
-(Occlusion-aware Transformer for Pose estimation) that explicitly encodes occlusion using a mask as a semi-supervised task and intuitively understands temporal dependency using a transformer encoder.
-We effectively accumulate
-occlusion-specific features and introduce an attention mask that focuses on the overlapped area of easily occluded keypoints.
+We propose OTPose (Occlusion-aware Transformer for Pose estimation) that explicitly encodes occlusion using a mask as a semi-supervised task and intuitively understands temporal dependency using a transformer encoder.
+We effectively accumulate occlusion-specific features and introduce an attention mask that focuses on the overlapped area of easily occluded keypoints.
 In addition, two temporal-domain branches independently encode unique pose features that focus on past and future frames, respectively.

 ![](docs/main.png)